ECONOMY

 Journalist and writer

-In an interview with journalist Tatyana Rybakova, energy expert Mikhail Krutikhin looks at the global oil market, explains why oil prices are trending lower and lays out his view that the Power of Siberia 2 project is all but over.
+In an interview with journalist Tatiana Rybakova, energy expert Mikhail Krutikhin looks at the global oil market, explains why oil prices are trending lower and lays out his view that the Power of Siberia 2 project is all but over.

 The original interview in Russian was published in Republic and is being republished here with minor changes and the publication’s permission.